 - Air fryer method: Cook the meatballs at 375°F for 10 minutes, shaking the basket halfway through, until the meatballs are cooked through and lightly golden.

-- Make them larger: Turn these into dinner-size meatballs instead of minis and serve them over rice or orzo and serve them with warm pita, tzatziki and an arugula salad.
+- Make them larger: Turn these into dinner-size meatballs instead of minis and serve them over rice or orzo and serve them with warm pita, tzatziki and an Arugula Salad With Feta Cheese.

 - Add a little heat: A pinch of red pepper flakes or a small amount of Aleppo pepper adds gentle warmth without overpowering the herbs.